-Through the issuance of CECL, the FASB has required the implementation of a new accounting model to measure credit losses for financial assets measured at amortized cost, which includes the vast majority of our finance receivables and loan portfolio.
-Under this new model, the allowance is established to reserve for management's best estimate of expected lifetime losses inherent in our finance receivables and loan portfolio.
+On January 1, 2020, we adopted CECL to measure credit losses for financial assets measured at amortized cost, which includes the vast majority of our finance receivables and loan portfolio.
+Under CECL, the allowance is established to reserve for management's best estimate of expected lifetime losses inherent in our finance receivables and loan portfolio.
 CECL substantially increased our allowance for loan losses with a resulting negative day-one adjustment to equity on January 1, 2020.
-Refer to Note 1 to the Consolidated Financial Statements and the section above titled Regulation and Supervision in Part I, Item 1 of this report.
+Refer to the section above titled Regulation and Supervision in Part I, Item 1 of this report.